 See our Air travel page for information on aviation safety and security.

 You're subject to the local laws, including those that appear harsh by Australian standards.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 The death sentence is imposed for murder and other serious offences.

 Close contact between unmarried men and women (particularly non-Muslims and Muslims) and de facto relationships are illegal.
-The penalties for breaching these laws are severe.
+Severe penalties apply for breaching these laws.

 Homosexuality is illegal.
 See our

 Non-Islamic preaching, infidelity and abandoning religion (Islam) are considered serious crimes.
 Penalties are severe.